 The "Aye's" were unanimous.
+The vote was in the affirmative and so declared.

 ARTICLE 11.
-The Moderator recognized Ron Eberhardt who offered the following resolution and moved its adoption.
-That the town vote to instruct the moderator to appoint a finance committee (advisory only) of six Plainfield voters to advise the Selectboard and other officers of the town in the prudential affairs of the town.
+The Moderator recognized Ron Eberhardt who offered the following resolution and moved its adoption: That the town vote to instruct the moderator to appoint a finance committee (advisory only) of six Plainfield voters to advise the Select Board and other officers of the town in the prudential affairs of the town.